japdlsd/c-talker/README.md

 ## UDP TALKER

 This is my small project to System programming course.
-It's a console talker, which enables two people to exchange messages between them via UDP protocol.
+It's a console talker, which enables two people to exchange messages via UDP protocol.
 It's written in plain C with no extern libraries.